bbc/audio-orchestration/packages/core/Readme.md

 });
 ```

 It is also possible to use the library without a JavaScript bundler, by referencing e.g. `dist/audio-orchestration.full.js` using a `<script>` tag.
-In this case, the exports will be available on the global `audioOrchestration.full` object (and `audioOrchestration.light`, `audioOrchestration['peer-sync-adapter']` respectively).
+In this case, the exports will be available on the global `audioOrchestration.full` object (and `audioOrchestration.light`, `audioOrchestration.peerSyncAdapter` respectively).

 ```html
 <script src="dist/full.js"></script>